Salomon S/Lab Shift MNC 13

 |Marker Duke PT 12||$600||Tech/alpine||4-12||5 lbs.
 1.1 oz.||100, 125mm|

 Salomon put a full seven years of R&D into the Shift, and it immediately jumped to the top of the backcountry binding market at its release.
-In terms of competitors, the closet alternative is Marker’s Duke PT 12, which was released last season and features a convertible toe similar to the Salomon’s.
-The key difference here is removability: when skinning up, you can take off the top of the Duke’s toe piece and stuff it in your pack, which shaves around 10.5 ounces per foot.
+In terms of competitors, the closest alternative is Marker’s Duke PT 12, which was released a couple seasons ago and features a convertible toe similar to the Salomon’s.
+The key difference here is removability: When skinning up, you can take off the top of the Duke’s toe piece and stuff it in your pack, which shaves around 10.5 ounces per foot.
 On the downhill, simply reconnect the alpine and tech components and lock in like you would with a traditional downhill binding.
 Security and compatibility are similar between the two designs, although the Marker features a helpful anti-ice rail to scratch off ice and snow that accumulate below your boot’s sole (an issue we had with the Salomon).
-That said, the Marker is unproven, over a pound heavier per pair (with the alpine toe attached), and the transition process is a bit more complex.
+That said, the Marker is over a pound heavier per pair (with the alpine toe attached), and the transition process is a bit more complex.
 For the same price, we think the Salomon is a bit more dialed.

-Another option to consider from Marker is their Kingpin 13, which was updated last year with a toe piece that’s lighter and more secure.
-Like the Shift, the Kingpin is a great downhill companion due to its alpine heel, and it’s considerably lighter at 3 pounds 0.7 ounces (around 13 oz. less than the Shift), That said, the Kingpin lacks the unique two-mode toe piece of the Shift in favor of a traditional pin design, which translates to less versatility for resort use.
+Another option to consider from Marker is their Kingpin 13, which was updated a couple seasons back with a toe piece that’s lighter and more secure.
+Like the Shift, the Kingpin is a great downhill companion due to its alpine heel, and it’s considerably lighter at 3 pounds 2.4 ounces (around 12 oz. less than the Shift).
+That said, the Kingpin lacks the unique two-mode toe piece of the Shift in favor of a traditional pin design, which translates to less versatility for resort use.
 All in all, the Marker is a nice option for dedicated backcountry-goers who want a strong set-up and reliable release, but the Salomon is the better choice for 50/50 backcountry and lift-assisted riding.

-Black Diamond makes a similar design to the Kingpin in the Fritschi Tecton 12.
+Black Diamond makes a similar design to the Kingpin in the Fritschi Tecton 13.
 Like the Marker, the BD has a tech fit toe and alpine-style heel piece, giving it a solid and stable feel on the downhill.
-However, the Tecton is the lightest of the bunch at 2 pounds 12.4 ounces including brakes, which undercuts the Shift by a considerable 1 pound 2 ounces.
-In addition, you get another climbing aid for ascending steep slopes and a fairly high 12-DIN rating.
-On the other hand, like the Kingpin, you miss out on the prized boot compatibility for both resort and backcountry riding, plus the Tecton costs $50 more.
+However, the Tecton is the lightest of the bunch at 2 pounds 6 ounces (without brakes), which undercuts the Shift by a considerable 1 pound 8.4 ounces.
+In addition, you get another climbing aid for ascending steep slopes and similar 13-DIN rating.
+On the other hand, like the Kingpin, you miss out on the prized boot compatibility for both resort and backcountry riding, plus the Tecton costs $80 more.
 Backcountry skiers aimed at traveling fast and light but still wanting a secure build with a smooth release (both the heel and toe have lateral elasticity) will likely prefer the Fritschi, but the Salomon is the better all-rounder.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!